Colorado SB25-003 · In effect since August 1, 2026

 What the law does

-Senate Bill 25-003 prohibits manufacturing, distributing, transferring, selling, or purchasing a Specified Semiautomatic Firearm (SSF) in Colorado on or after August 1, 2026, unless the buyer has completed a new state eligibility-and-training process.
-It does not ban ownership, and it does not touch firearms you already have.
+Senate Bill 25-003 prohibits selling, transferring, or purchasing a Specified Semiautomatic Firearm (SSF) in Colorado unless the buyer has completed a new state eligibility-and-training process.
+It is not a ban: you can still own these firearms, and anything you already owned before August 1, 2026 is grandfathered.
+It simply adds a one-time card-and-course step before a new purchase.

-The one-sentence version: After August 1, you’ll need a sheriff-issued Firearms Eligibility Card and a passing grade in an in-person safety course before you can buy a covered semi-auto in Colorado.
+The one-sentence version: you’ll need a sheriff-issued Firearms Safety Course Eligibility Card and a passing grade in an in-person safety course before you can buy a covered semi-auto in Colorado.
 See CPW’s official Firearms Safety Program page →

 What’s covered — and what isn’t